alexandrnikitin/MPMCQueue.NET/README.md

 ### Implementation

 The queue class layout is shown below.
 The `_buffer` field stores enqueued elements and their sequences.
 It has size that is a power of two.
-The `_bufferMask` field is used to avoid the expensive modulo operation and use AND instead.
-There's padding applied to avoid [false sharing][false-sharing] of `_enqueuePos` and `_dequeuePos`.
+The `_bufferMask` field is used to avoid the expensive modulo operation and use `AND` instead.
+There's padding applied to avoid [false sharing][false-sharing] of `_enqueuePos` and `_dequeuePos` counters.

 ```csharp
 [StructLayout(LayoutKind.Explicit, Size = 192, CharSet = CharSet.Ansi)]